How many times have you asked someone working at SaaS company what it is his company does, and found yourself walking away with the following feeling:

 This is a problem.

-Long, technical articles are a complicated way of conveying concepts, and very often do not result in the prospect reaching that desirable comprehension threshold.
+Long, technical articles are a complicated way of conveying concepts, and very often do not result in the prospect truly understanding what it is you set out to explain.

 The value of video marketing

-In doing this, it gives you the crucial competitive advantage you need to pull ahead of your competitors.
+In doing this, you gain a crucial competitive advantage necessary to pull ahead of your competitors.

 Let’s break it down:

-- It connects: Video helps new and recurring customers feel more informed and connected to your brand.
+Video helps new and recurring customers feel more informed and connected to your brand.
 This is achieved primarily through the medium’s unique personalization capabilities.
-Videos, enable you to create an emotional attachment, which directly leads to lower levels of price-sensitivity and increased loyalty to your brand.
+Unlike any form of content, videos enable creating a true emotional attachment.
+Engaged prospects and returning customers are less likely to be deterred by price influxes and will showcase a far higher of brand loyalty.

-- It converts: The best part of it all is that video makes the most difficult part of the entire process much easier: Giving your prospective customers the confidence that your SaaS product is the right tool for the job.
-Once they feel connected with your brand and educated about how it works, it’s time to turn them into paying customers.
+No other form of content can convince your prospective customers that your SaaS product is the right tool for the job.
+Once they feel connected with your brand and educated about how it works, a well-produced video can make all the difference between a lead converting or remaining an interested SQL.

 How to leverage the value offered by video

-During each stage of the sales process, video can be used to simplify getting in touch with your customers in dozens of different ways.
+During each stage of the sales process, video can be used to get through to your prospective customers.

 In his famous 1996 Harvard Business Review piece, Michael Porter argues that strategy is composed of two essential factors that are crucial for success: